MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/translation-overview.md

 > [!NOTE]
 > This article is currently in development.

-Microsoft Syntex lets you easily translate a selected file or a set of files in a SharePoint document library.
-Translation is available for all supported languages and dialects, while preserving the original format and structure of the file.
+Microsoft Syntex lets you easily create a translated copy of a selected file or a set of files in a SharePoint document library.
+Translation is available for all supported languages and dialects.
+You can translate a file, while preserving the original format and structure of the file.

 You can translate files manually or automatically.
 You can use this feature to translate a variety of file types, and apply custom glossaries and models to ensure accurate and consistent translations.